Game On, Girl! is a comprehensive initiative to empower adolescent girls to be physically active, nutritionally fit, and ready to take on the world!

 - 1. Game On, Girl!
 Middle School: A 10-week, after-school program for middle school girls to learn to enjoy a wide variety of sports and physical activities, fuel their bodies for success, and be effective leaders in their communities.

-Game On, Girl! was created by Greater Richmond Fit4Kids, based on the best practices of Girls in the Game, and is made possible by the Jackson Foundation, the Allianz Foundation, and the Memorial Foundation for Children.
+Game On, Girl! was created by Greater Richmond Fit4Kids, based on the best practices of Girls in the Game, and is made possible by the Jackson Foundation and the Allianz Foundation for North America.

 Learn more about Game On, Girl! here: